 - Avoidance by non-evil leaders of the uncomfortable task of re-directing people who do not embrace constructive values, either into low impact roles or out of the organisation.

-- Departure of good staff.
+- Departure of non-evil staff.
 This happens organically across time, at an exponential rate proportionate to the increasing concentration of evil.

 I have seen organisations dramatically underperform because of a CEO’s avoidance of the need to remove one highly destructive person in a key role.
 A long string of half-hearted efforts to bring good people in to work over or around this person had failed in the same way each time.